NikoCousin/test-task/README.md

 This is a test task

-Please type a comman in Your terminal: npm i;
+Please run the following commands in Your terminal: npm i;
 npm run start;